WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 DX FT8 FIRMWARE UPDATE HISTORY:

 ----------------------------------------------------------------------------------------------------------------------------------
-DX FT8 Project Firmware Version 1.9.5 Release Notes: 27 May 2025
+DX FT8 Project Firmware Version 1.9.6 Release Notes: 30 May 2025
 ----------------------------------------------------------------------------------------------------------------------------------
+ Further on air testing has revealed a flaw with the changes made to allow for repeat RR73 messages in V1.9.5.

+In the case of being in the Beacon Mode and a Repeat RR73 message is sent, the RSL from

+the Target Station is logged as zero instead of the value sent from the Target Station.

+Now, in version V1.9.5 the RSL from the Target Station is logged properly.

 This release introduces a new configuration file format based on the .INI file format.

 Release Source Code Files are under DX FT8 FIRMWARE SOURCE CODE FILES Directory.